supercrafter333/theWarn/README.md

 - [X] configurate ban time after the 3rd warn [BETA]

 ### License
-This plugin is licensed with the [GNU General Public License](/LICENSE)!
+This plugin is licensed with the [Apache License 2.0](/LICENSE)!
 Plugin by supercrafter333!